 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country developed a COVID-19 contingency plan to ensure malaria activities are minimally interrupted.
 The country has successfully completed the LLIN campaign.
 The country has reprogrammed resources to procure additional ACTs and RDTs to ensure stocks are sufficient.
-Planning is ongoing for the SMC campaign
+The SMC campaigns are ongoing and remain on track with three rounds already completed